Multimedia Guide using Adobe Premiere Pro

 Nikon Z6 & Sigma 24-105mm ƒ/4 or Nikon 28-300mm ƒ/3.5-5.6 perfect for travel

-I loved my prime lenses when I started my first newspaper job with the Hickory Daily Record in 1984; that is what I carried.
+When I started my first newspaper job with the Hickory Daily Record in 1984, I loved the prime lenses that I carried.

 My parents were generous and helped equip me with the first camera kit I used daily.